 The Managing Director makes himself available to meet shareholders and regularly responds to enquiries made via telephone or email.
-The Managing Director also completes periodic investor presentations to facilitate engagement with investors and other financial market participants.
+The Managing Director and or the Chairman also completes periodic investor presentations to facilitate engagement with investors and other financial market participants.